-My eyes were opened so widely to take it all in that they began to dry out, so I had to blink.
+My eyes were opened so wide to take it all in that they began to dry out, so I had to blink.
 I didn’t want to miss a falling star, and I wasn’t disappointed.
 Right overhead, a real scorcher.
 Actually, the last of a meteorite, most likely, a bit of space dust.
-That special stuff of which we’re all made, said Carl Sagan, and I wholeheartedly agree.
+That special stuff of which we’re all made said Carl Sagan, and I wholeheartedly agree.
 I was watching pure magic.

 The Very First Time

-I grabbed my new friend Lyman, from Montana, and dragged him abovedecks.
+I grabbed my new friend Lyman, from Montana, and dragged him above decks.

 “Have you ever seen the Southern Cross?”